openstack-archive/sahara/doc/source/userdoc/vanilla_imagebuilder.rst

 ==================================

-In this document you will find instruction on how to build Ubuntu, Fedora, and CentOS images with Apache Hadoop versions 1.x.x and 2.x.x.
+In this document you will find instruction on how to build Ubuntu, Fedora, and CentOS images with Apache Hadoop version 2.x.x.

 As of now the vanilla plugin works with images with pre-installed versions of Apache Hadoop.
 To simplify the task of building such images we use